 The Junior Kawartha Youth Orchestra (JKYO) is available to children 8+, with no audition required.
 Young musicians will learn to play orchestral music in a supportive and nurturing environment, under the leadership of Conductor Marilyn Chalk.
 All students must be able to read music, and have some experience on their instrument.

-The KYO is a not-for-profit community-focused organization that takes pride in helping young people develop and cultivate a love for music, and to share it with the community.
+The KYO is a charitable, not-for-profit, community-focused organization that takes pride in helping young people develop and cultivate a love for music, and to share it with the community.

 The KYO strives to make music accessible to all young musicians in the City of Peterborough and surrounding area, providing them with the opportunity to learn symphonic music and perform in an orchestral ensemble.